Polar Jet Stream Fluctuations in an Energy Balance Model: Discussion

-\textbf{Acknowledgements.} The authors thank Cristina Cadavid for discussions on albedo of solar radiation related to this work, Jo\~ao Teixeira for helpful discussions and modeling suggestions, and Matthew Levy for programming assistance.
+\textbf{Acknowledgements.} We thank the editor and anonymous reviewers for their careful readings, detailed corrections, and insightful suggestions.
+We also thank Cristina Cadavid for discussions on albedo of solar radiation related to this work, Robert Fovell and Jo\~ao Teixeira for helpful discussions and modeling suggestions, Aaron Donohoe for the data for Figure 3, and Matthew Levy and Paul Ryan for programming assistance.\\

+\textbf{Funding and/or Conflicts of interests/Competing interests.} The authors have no relevant financial or non-financial interests to disclose.
+No funding was received for conducting this study.

 \begin{appendices}